cortexlabs/cortex/docs/clusters/kubernetes/load-balancers.md

 ## AWS Load-Balancer

-With the default helm configuration, you get a AWS Classic Load Balancer.
+With the default helm configuration, you get an AWS Classic Load Balancer.

 To get NLBs (Network Load Balancers), you need the following config: